 Statements inside the loop are executed repeatedly, until some termination condition occurs.
-In the simplest loop below, statements inside the loop below are executed for i=1,2,...,n
+In the simplest loop below, statements inside the loop below are executed for i=1,2,...,n.
+The bounds of a loop must be integers.

 '''

 do i=1,n !basic do loop

 .....

 enddo

 '''